rfloarea/recipes/README.md

-# recipes
+# Recipes
-A simple recipe website to learn/practice html.
+A simple project to practice html.